Ritz Theatre Iowa Center for the Performing Arts

-In 2000, the Appanoose County Coalition for the Arts was created, and took over ownership of the Ritz Theatre with the intent to restore the theater to its 1920’s glory.
+In 2000, the Appanoose County Coalition for the Arts was created, and took over ownership of the Ritz Theatre with the intent to restore the theatre to its 1920’s glory.
 A five part renovation plan was begun in August 2001.
-Once complete, the Ritz Theatre will be used for performing arts, classic film screenings and for rental purposes.
+The Ritz Theatre is used for performing arts, classic film screenings and for rental purposes.

 Just login to your account and subscribe to this theater.